Odry: History

+Demographics

+Transport

+Odry is located on a railway line of local importance heading from Suchdol nad Odrou to Budišov nad Budišovkou.

 Sights

 The historic centre is formed by the Masarykovo Square and surroundings.
 The square is lined with Renaissance burgher houses and in the middle are the statue of the Assumption of the Virgin Mary from 1785 and a Neoclassical fountain from 1897.
 Remains of the town fortifications from the 15th century with a semi-circular bastion are preserved to this day.

 The most important monument is the Church of Saint Bartholomew.
-The originally Gothic church was baroque rebuilt in 1691–1692.
-The bell in the church tower dates from 1374 and is the oldest bell in Moravia.
-Notable is also the rectory, which was rebuilt into its current form in 1700.
+The originally Gothic church was rebuilt in the Baroque style in 1691–1692.
+The bell in the church tower dates from 1374 and is the second oldest bell in Moravia.
+Notable is also the rectory, which was rebuilt into its current form in 1699.